cryptophene/fractalcells/README.md

     protect safe with dog.
 ```

-If you know what you're doing: you're done now.
+If you know what you're doing: Congratulations, you're done now.
 If not: we do offer paid support.